Vaguery/klapaucius/README.md

 A Push interpreter has very few moving parts.
 There are a number of `stacks`, which are traditional LIFO stacks with (theoretically) unlimited capacity.
 The most important of these is the `:exec` stack, which holds the running code itself.

-A Push program is an arbitrary ordered list composed of _inputs_, _instructions_, _literals_ and sub-lists of those.
+A Push program is an arbitrary ordered list composed of _bindings_, _instructions_, _literals_ and sub-lists of those.
 In each step of executing a program that's been pushed onto the `:exec` stack, the interpreter pops off the top item, and

-- if an `input`, then the bound value is looked up and pushed to the `:exec` stack
+- if a `binding`, then the bound value is looked up and pushed to the `:exec` stack
 - if an `instruction`, the indicated changes are made to the interpreter state, usually by popping arguments from the various stacks
 - if a `literal` (of a recognized type), the item is pushed to a specified stack, which in the "basic model" includes
   - `:boolean`